chungoid/swarmdev/docs/configuration/README.md

 ### LLM Provider Configuration

-Configure which LLM providers to use and their settings:
+Configure which LLM providers to use with model-aware parameter handling:

 ```json
 {